Keyfactor/signserver-ce/signserver/doc/README.txt

 When using the binary distribution this section can be skipped.

-For the non-binary downloads or if the sources are checked out directly from the Subversion (SVN) source code repository then the documentation needs to be built before being available in doc/htdocs/index.html.
+For the non-binary downloads, or if the sources are checked out directly from the Subversion (SVN) source code repository, then the documentation needs to be built before being available in doc/htdocs/index.html.

 The documentation is built using the Maven tool.
 First make sure you have a secure